ermo/privateer_wcu/README.md

 engine as one is likely to get) and the Wing Commander Universe project, which itself spawned the Privateer Remake project.

-Wing Commander Universe can be found at http://wcu.solsector.net/
+Wing Commander: Universe can be found at http://wcu.solsector.net/

 Privateer: Gemini Gold can be found at http://privateer.sourceforge.net/